yingshaoxo/auto_everything/README.md

 ---

-## For simplify python development
+## For simplifying python development

 #### Import